Teacher

 I’m delighted to support my students if they wish to explore a particular area of interest or as they prepare for an upcoming project.
 Recent examples include a school teacher wanting to learn all of Bach’s 3-part inventions, a choir accompanist preparing scores for rehearsals and concerts, a university student undertaking several months of intensive tuition leading up to an AMusA exam, and a retiree wishing to change their technique and play without pain.
 Whatever the context, my constant aim is to foster the confidence, capability and enthusiasm of each student, and to develop their unique artistic voice.

 Each year, my regular adult students have the opportunity to participate in an informal studio workshop, collaborating with a singer or instrumentalist.
 For others wanting to rediscover the joy of piano playing, or find more ease and facility in their playing, I run a supportive and informal small-group short course, The “Never Too Late” Piano Club.
+I am also co-ordinator of the Elder Conservatorium Open Music Academy Continuing Education Program.

 As a performer I’ve given recitals at venues including Ukaria Cultural Centre (South Australia), Het Bethaniënklooster (Amsterdam, The Netherlands), and the Gallagher Academy of Performing Arts (NZ).
 I’ve worked for Opera Queensland, State Opera of South Australia, Bel Canto in Tuscany Summer Opera School (Italy) and the WAAPA International Art Song Academy.
 I’ve also been an examiner and presenter for the AMEB and adjudicated the National Liederfest (Melbourne) and the SA final of the 5MBS Young Virtuoso Award.
+In 2026 I presented a paper, “Lifelong Possibility at the Piano: Neuroscience-Informed Teaching for Adult Learners”, at the Australasian Piano Pedagogy Conference.

 MA (Liedkorrepetition), Musik und Kunst Privatuniversität der Stadt Wien (Austria)